11 Of The Safest Laundry Detergents On The Market

 Cost: $16.95 (about 16 cents/load)

-Planet Ultra’s laundry detergents got a range of rankings all the way down to F; but two—free and clear, and powdered hypo-allergenic—get an A.
+Planet Ultra’s laundry detergents got a range of rankings all the way down to F; but two—Free & Clear, and Delicate Laundry Wash—get an A.

 Cost: $33.38 (26 cents/load)

 Molly’s Suds was started in 2008 by a woman who was both a pediatric nurse and mother of four, so you know this stuff is good.
-The brand’s “Cloth Diaper Laundry Powder” and basic laundry powder both get A’s.
-That said, this brand ranks among the most expensive on our list.
+The brand’s Unscented Laundry Powder received an A. That said, this brand ranks among the most expensive on our list.

 Cost: $43.48 (36 cents/load)

-Lion Bear has five laundry detergents enjoying A-ratings by the EWG.
+Lion Bear Naked Soap Co.'s laundry soap powder as well as its Castile soap both enjoy A-ratings by the EWG.
 The company is certainly thorough in its environmental commitments, as the packaging is all biodegradable, including the laundry scoops.
 Just watch the price point, as it’s going to cost you almost a buck per load.

 Cost: $34 (85 cents/load)